Jacqui Armstrong

 Purchasing from Jacqui Armstrong:

 Some of my works already come framed.
-If an artwork is not framed, you can request a quotation for framing through my website.
+If an artwork is not framed, you can request a quotation for framing via my website.
 I use Simon Greetham at Art Canvas Service for all my canvas and framing requirements.
-His work is outstanding.
-You can contact Simon directly on, 0431 971 575, or I can obtain a quotation on your behalf.